dseguy/changedBehavior/behavior/selfInCallable.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Use of self in callables is deprecated in /codes/selfInCallable.php on line 6
+   PHP Deprecated:  Use of self in callables is deprecated

-   Deprecated: Use of self in callables is deprecated in /codes/selfInCallable.php on line 6 PHP Deprecated:  Callables of the form [B, self::replace] are deprecated in /codes/selfInCallable.php on line 6
+   Deprecated: Use of self in callables is deprecated PHP Deprecated:  Callables of the form [B, self::replace] are deprecated

-   Deprecated: Callables of the form [B, self::replace] are deprecated in /codes/selfInCallable.php on line 6 a
+   Deprecated: Callables of the form [B, self::replace] are deprecated a